saf-dmitry/taskpaper-mode/README.md

 ## Searching

 You can create a sparse tree based on specific combinations of items' assigned tags and attributes.
 This is a great tool that lets you focus on the right things at the right time.
+For example, it allows you to get a filtered view of specific items grouped by same context or see which tasks should be done soon and which are overdue.

 TaskPaper mode has a special mode for incremental querying.
 The I-query mode is entered by pressing `C-c C-i` (`taskpaper-iquery`).
 Query results are updated instantly as you type, creating a sparse tree with all matches.
 The command `C-c C-q` (`taskpaper-query`) is a non-incremental querying command, which requires you to type the entire query string before searching begins.
 This form of static, one-time querying (as opposed to incremental, on-the-fly querying) may be preferable in some situations, such as over slow network connections or on unusually large and deeply nested outlines, which may affect search responsiveness.
 You can limit your searches to a certain subtree or region by narrowing the buffer with `C-c #` (`taskpaper-narrow-to-subtree`) or `C-x n n` (`narrow-to-region`) respectively.